JacobGodby/CS471WorkflowsHomeworkAssignment/README.md

 # Workflows and Integration Strategies
 - FIRST TASK6 COMMIT
 This assignment will incentivize you to get familiar with the different GitHub workflow strategies for:
-- integrating/merging pull requests and
+- SECOND TASK6 COMMITintegrating/merging pull requests and
 - establishing traceability between commits, tasks and pull requests

 ## Step 1 - Create a New Repository